palahsu/Image-Compressed/README.md

 # Image-Compressed
 GUI Based Image Compressor.
 Fastly, image size reducer.

-After Download, Put your any images save folder and run script.
+After Download, before running the script, save any of your images to the same folder.

 More Features Comming Soon!
 Thanks.